+'''

 jcmd 11084 Compiler.directives_add File_B.json

+'''

 The terminal reports the number of individual directives added.
-However, if the directives file contains syntax errors or malformed directives, then an error message is displayed, and no directives from the file are added to the stack.
-There are no changes to the running program.
+If the directives file contains syntax errors or malformed directives, then an error message is displayed, and no directives from the file are added to the stack, and no changes are made to the running program.